Lies, a fake defamation case, and blaming a relative: Zac Guildford's $100k theft laid bare

 Zac Guildford lied and conned a friend out of $60,000 after earlier blaming a relative as part of his attempts to hide ripping off his grandfather.

-The former All Black can now be revealed as the prominent sportsman who was facing fraud charges after his name suppression was lifted in the Masterton District Court today.
+The former All Black can now be revealed as the prominent sportsman who was facing fraud charges after his name suppression was lifted in the Masterton District Court on Friday.
 He was sentenced to home detention for his crimes.

 The Herald had earlier revealed the sportsman lost money on online gambling sites and stole money from his grandfather to fuel his "secret gambling addiction".